 Mowing should be delayed for 24 hours to allow the broadleaf weed control to fully translocate through the weeds.
 Mowing should be done frequently enough to not remove more than one third of the grass plant at a height of 3 ½ to 4 inches.
 Collecting the clippings is optional but should not be done until after the material has been watered in.
 “Grasscycling” (leaving the clippings on the lawn) is recommended and works best when mowing the lawn often.

 Beneficial services to consider:

 Now is a great time to schedule your Core Aeration & Overseed.
 Core aeration helps to decrease soil compaction, thatch, and improves root growth.
 If your lawn is thin, we can also overseed at the time of the aeration.
 Please call our office for more information regarding fall aeration and overseeding.

 You are free to go on the lawn after the material has dried, which can take up to two hours depending on weather conditions.
-Small children and pets should remain off the lawn for two hours.
+Small children and pets should remain off the lawn until the material has dried.